Important Safety Information

 - moderate to severe mitral stenosis

-- severe ventricular dysfunction with left ventricular ejection fraction (LVEF) <20% as measured by resting echocardiogram
+- severe ventricular dysfunction with left ventricular ejection fraction (LVEF) <20%

 - end-stage renal disease requiring chronic dialysis or creatinine clearance <20 cc/min